fygar256/general-assembler-axx/README.md

 ・Case sensitivity, variables

 Uppercase letters in mnemonic and operands in the pattern file are treated as character constants.
 If they are lowercase, they are treated as one-character variables.
 The value of the factor, expression, or symbol that corresponds to that position is assigned to the variable from mnemonic and operands, and it is referenced from error_patterns and binary_list.
-Lowercase letters a to g represent constants and other factors, h to n represent expressions, and o to z represent symbols.
+Lowercase letters , a to g represent expressions,h to n represent constants and other factors, and o to z represent symbols.

 The assembly line accepts uppercase and lowercase letters as the same.